c3g/GenPipes_Docs/docs/source/faq/faq_c3g_res.rst

 The modules that come along with GenPipes allow you to use bioinformatics tools like Samtools, Homer, MACS2, without installing them yourself.

-For details on why we need modules for GenPipes and which ones are required, deployed and pre-installed on Compute Canada Servers, see :ref:`docs_gp_modules`.
+For details on why we need modules for GenPipes and which ones are required, deployed and pre-installed the Digital Research Alliance Canada Servers, see :ref:`docs_gp_modules`.

 What are GenPipes genomes?
 Where can I access them from?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 GenPipes pipelines are used for genomic analysis and they require reference genomes.
-C3G, in partnership with Compute Canada, maintains several genomes that are available on several HPC centres including Beluga, Cedar and others.
-In addition to the fasta sequence, many genomes include aligner indices and annotation files.
+C3G, in partnership with Digital Research Alliance Canada, maintains several genomes that are available on several HPC centres including Beluga, Cedar and others.
+In addition to the FASTA sequence, many genomes include aligner indices and annotation files.

 To access these genomes, you need to add the following lines to your .bashrc file: